Portland Oregon Citizenship Lawyer

 Although it doesn’t happen often, applicants may come back to retake the exam one more time without reapplying if they fail to pass it the first time.

 You may be able to prepare the petitions and go through the process on your own.
 However, submitting the petition incorrectly can lead to a denial that may have other consequences in the future.
 Not knowing all of the nuances involved can prolong the process.
 An experienced Immigration Lawyer can guide you through the entire Naturalization Process and help ensure a successful outcome.
-Having the assistance of an experienced immigration lawyer is also important if the applicant has had any issues with immigration in the past, if the applicant has had prior arrests, serious financial issues or other problems that could raise questions as to the applicant having a good moral character.
+Having the assistance of an experienced citizenship lawyer is also important if the applicant has had any issues with immigration in the past, if the applicant has had prior arrests, serious financial issues or other problems that could raise questions as to the applicant having a good moral character.